-For Prospective MBA, MMS, MSA, MSBA, MSF, MSFSB, MSM, & MST Students
+For Prospective MBA, MMOL, MSA, MSBA, MSF, & MSM Students

-As part of the MAPS program, if you have at least one year of full-time work experience and a GPA of 2.8 or higher, you may be eligible to enroll in up to two approved courses for the MBA, MMS, MSA, MSBA, MSF, MSFSB, MSM, or MST before formally applying.
+As part of the MAPS program, if you have at least one year of full-time work experience and a GPA of 2.8 or higher, you may be eligible to enroll in up to two approved courses for the MBA, MMOL, MSA, MSBA, MSF, or MSM before formally applying.